top of page

 In 1946, Canadian Nepheline Limited was restructured and was renamed American Nepheline Limited.
 A new mill was constructed at Nephton and by early 1947 this 400-ton per day plant was in production.
 This sand was trucked to Lakefield where storage silos were set up at the former Canada Cement plant and two pebble mills were installed to produce fine grind products.

-A town site also was constructed which housed employees and their families.
-Through the years the townsite progressed from 8 houses built in 1950 to a peak of 22 houses before the townsite was dismantled in the late 1980s.
+A town site also was constructed that housed employees and their families.
+Through the years the townsite progressed from eight houses built in 1950 to a peak of 22 houses before the townsite was dismantled in the late 1980s.
 A number of these houses were relocated and are now located in the Havelock and surrounding area.

 Also on site were other amenities.
 The original recreation building for the employees was converted to a school, and then to a library when school busing began.
 The townsite also had a curling rink with two sheets of ice, tennis courts, and an outdoor rink in the winter.
 A small restaurant was known for providing home-cooked meals and delicious baked goods while a company beach on Stoney Lake provided swimming opportunities in the summer.

-Over the years, steady increases in capacity have been made and the original 600 ton per day rate has grown three times the amount.
+Over the years, steady increases in capacity have been made and the original 600 ton per day rate has grown to three times the amount.
 2022 marks the 87th year of production at the Nephton site.
-The plant is slated to close in 2022 and move all its operations east to the Blue Mountain plant.
+The Nephton plant was slated to close in 2022 and move all its operations east to the Blue Mountain plant, but this move is now under review and delayed.

 This backgrounder was shared by Michael Levesque, COVIA’s Plant Technical Training Coordinator.
 For more information about COVIA, you can visit http://www.coviacorp.com